NagarjunShroff/Front-end-roadmap/README.md

       2. No waterfalls.
       3. Automatic code splitting.
       4. Zero bundle size.
       5. An RSC can import and render the client compoenent, but reverse is not possible.
-Howeve you can pass the RSC as props to client component.
+However you can pass the RSC as props to client component.
       6. Use client components as much as possible at the leaf level and server components in the root level.

    - Limitations